Trump, Afghanistan, and ‘The Tweet of Damocles’

 Kilcullen proceeded to cite several granular examples.

-It was generally understood by counter-insurgency mavens, for instanc, that the war would have to end with some kind of negotiations.
-But to put pressure on the Taliban during the surge in 2010 and 2011 (a time when Kilcullen was one of the advisers to Gen. David Petraeus, commander of U.S. forces in Afghanistan) the campaign to liquidate Taliban cadres was so successful “we reduced the average age of Taliban commanders by a full decade.”
-One result, the disorganization in Taliban ranks made the kind of substantive war-ending negotiation hoped for all but impossible.
+"We have focused on the military defeat of the Taliban and on disrupting Taliban networks, essentially.
+And then we say, okay now we want to negotiate with the Taliban.
+Well, we just spent 10 years disrupting their ability to control their own people," said Kilcullen.

+He worked closely with Gen. David Petraeus in Afghanistan in 2010 and 2011.
+"At one point when Petraeus was commander, and it wasn’t him doing this, we reduced the average age of Taliban commanders in the south of Afghanistan by a full decade," Kilcullen said.
+"We took them from an average age of 29 in 2010 to an average age of 20 in 2011.
+So that means we killed an entire generation of junior and middle level Taliban guys.
+And then the year after that we were, like, let’s start a negotiation process.
+And the senior Taliban said, 'We can’t deliver a peace deal because you killed the middle ranking guys.
+We don’t have a unified structure anymore.'
+So, our kinetic targeting approaches didn’t support our negotiating or political objectives for much of the war."

-Later, it turned out ithat Taliban leader Mullah Mansour had been telling his rank and file that he was just following orders from Taliban founder Mullah Omar for more than two years after Omar’s actual death in 2013.
-Not surprisingly, this revelation caused considerable dissension in Taliban ranks and according to Kilcullen they were coming apart at the seams—until the U.S. tracked Mullah Mansour into Pakistan and droned him.
+Later, it turned out that Taliban leader Mullah Mansour had been telling his rank and file that he was just following orders from Taliban founder Mullah Omar for more than two years after Omar’s actual death in 2013.
+Not surprisingly, this revelation caused considerable dissension, even rebellion, in Taliban ranks and according to Kilcullen they were coming apart at the seams—until the U.S. tracked Mullah Mansour into Pakistan and droned him.
 “We whacked the guy,” said Kilcullen.
 “We basically fixed the Taliban’s internal cohesion problem overnight with a Hellfire missile.”

 Another problem: at the beginning of the war, the American strategy for aid was to go into the hottest “red” areas to try to build infrastructure, education and prosperity.
 But that wound up being a thankless task, less effective than going into “green” areas that could be held up as positive examples.